IN THE NEWS...

 New York Wildfire and Incident Management Academy

-The academy, known as NYWIMA, has for more than two decades provided essential training to thousands of firefighters and emergency response personnel from all over the country in everything from introduction to wildland fire behavior to firing operations to use of unmanned aircraft systems.
+The academy has for more than two decades provided essential training to thousands of firefighters and emergency response personnel from all over the country in everything from introduction to wildland fire behavior to firing operations to use of unmanned aircraft systems.

 Celebrating 30 Years Since the Long Island Pine Barrens Protection Act Became Law

-Click here to see photos from the Commission's June 2, 2023 Cooperators Meeting event and partners
+Click here for photos from the Commission's June 2, 2023 Cooperators Meeting event and partners.

-Featured Video Click here to see the video - Long Island Pine Barrens Protection Act at 30 years
+Click here to see the video: Long Island Pine Barrens Protection Act at 30 years

 This video celebrates the history of this significant achievement to protect water and ecological resources in the Central Pine Barrens